Jason White (Green Day guitarist)

-Jason White (born November 11, 1973) is an American musician, best known for being the touring guitarist of the rock band Green Day.
-He has performed with Green Day as a touring member since 1997.
-He has worked with Green Day in the studio and on tour, and has appeared in various music videos with the band, including "When I Come Around", "Wake Me Up When September Ends" and "Last of the American Girls".
-He was briefly credited as an official member on the group's 2012 trilogy ¡Uno!, ¡Dos!, and ¡Tré!.
-Prior to working with Green Day, he was a member of the punk band Pinhead Gunpowder, which also featured Green Day vocalist Billie Joe Armstrong.
-White has also been a member of a number of Green Day side projects including Foxboro Hot Tubs, The Network, and The Coverups among others.
+Jason White (born November 11, 1973) is an American musician, best known for being the touring guitarist of the rock band Green Day, with whom he has performed since 1999.
+He has worked with the band in the studio and on tour, and has appeared in various music videos with the band, including "When I Come Around", "Wake Me Up When September Ends", "21 Guns", "Last of the American Girls", "Kill the DJ", "Nuclear Family", "Stay the Night", and "Dilemma".
+He joined the group in the studio as a session member for the band’s 2012 trilogy, ¡Uno!, ¡Dos!, and ¡Tré!.
+Aside from working with Green Day, White is a member of the punk band Pinhead Gunpowder, which also features Green Day vocalist Billie Joe Armstrong.
+White has also been a member of a number of Green Day side projects, including, among others, Foxboro Hot Tubs, the Network, and the Coverups.

 Career

 Other musical acts (1992–present)

 In the summer of 1992, White filled in guitar duties at the last minute for Bay Area punk band Monsula, who were performing at Little Rock, AR club Vino's.
 After the performance, Jason toured as guitarist for the band and eventually relocated to the Bay Area after the breakup of Chino Horde in summer 1993.
 White joined the Big Cats in 1996, after the temporary departure of bassist Josh Bentley, and took over guitar duties in 2000 after the death of guitarist Shannon Yarbrough.
 The group is a side project of many musicians, playing live very rarely.
 Their newest record, On Tomorrow, was released in 2007.

 Because of Pinhead Gunpowder's infamy for sporadic get-togethers, White and Gunpowder bassist Bill Schneider began looking to form another band that would be a group the two could focus on.
-After recruiting Schneider's brother Greg Schneider to join and finally convincing Willie Samuels to play drums, The Influents were formed.
+After recruiting Schneider's brother Greg Schneider to join and finally convincing Willie Samuels to play drums, the Influents were formed.
 White and Greg would become the focus of the band, splitting songwriting duties, as well as singing time.
 Bill Schneider left the band on good terms after the group's first album Check Please to focus on his drum shop and was soon replaced by Johnnie Wentz.
-The new line-up soon recorded a follow up, Some of the Young, and went on tour.
+The new line-up soon recorded a follow-up, Some of the Young, and went on tour.

-In 2006, Jason recorded a cover of The Replacements "Torture" for the Replacements Cover compilation, "We'll Inherit the Earth".
-He's also featured in the May 2007 release, Towncraft, a documentary covering twenty years of the punk music scene in Little Rock, AR, White's home.
-That same year, White played with Green Day in the video for the cover of "Working Class Hero."
+In 2006, Jason recorded a cover of the Replacements' "Torture" for the Replacements Cover compilation, "We'll Inherit the Earth".
+He was also featured in the May 2007 release, Towncraft, a documentary covering twenty years of the punk music scene in Little Rock, AR, White's home.
+That same year, White played with Green Day in the video for the cover of "Working Class Hero".